trema/testfirst-trema/intro/intro.md

 * Lots of switches, hosts, and links where
 * each runs in its own memory space (in a separate hardware or a process),
 * while changing its own state (flow table, stats etc.),
-* and communicating intricately each other
+* and communicating intricately with each other
 * <b>=> Need an aid from programming frameworks and tools!</b>